Identification of Causal Diffusion Effects Under Structural Stationarity: Empirical Analysis

-As one of the most well-studied outcomes in the literature of ethnic violence, I focus on physical attacks as the main dependent variable.
-Note that a definition of physical attacks in this data set focuses on attacks against refugees and it does not include attacks on supporters of refugees or other racially motivated attacks.
-Formally, I define the outcome variable $Y_{it}$ to be binary, taking the value 1 if there exists any physical attack against refugees at county $i$ in month $t$, and taking the value $0$ otherwise.
+As one of the most well-studied outcomes, we focus on physical attacks against refugees as the main dependent variable.
+Formally, we define the outcome variable $Y_{it}$ to be binary, taking the value 1 if there exists any physical attack against refugees at county $i$ in month $t$, and taking the value $0$ otherwise.
 The outcomes are defined for 402 counties in Germany every month from the beginning of 2015 to the end of 2016.
 Averaging over all counties in Germany during this period, the sample mean of the outcome variable is $6.4\%$.
 This means that $6.4\%$ of counties experienced at least one physical attack in a typical month.
 In Saxony, a state with the largest number of hate crimes, the sample mean of the outcome variable is $34\%$.
-As robustness checks, I also investigate ordinal outcomes and weekly data in Appendix~\ref{subsec:hate-robust}.
-Results are similar to those presented below.

-I use a distance matrix to encode the physical proximity between counties.
-In particular, I construct an initial distance matrix $\widetilde{\bW}$ using an inverse of the straight distance between counties $i$ and $j$ as $\widetilde{W}_{ij}$.
-I then row-standardize the initial matrix $\widetilde{\bW}$ and obtain a final distance matrix $\bW$.
+We use a distance matrix to encode the physical proximity between counties.
+In particular, we construct an initial distance matrix $\widetilde{\bW}$ using an inverse of the straight distance between counties $i$ and $j$ as $\widetilde{W}_{ij}$.
+We then row-standardize the initial matrix $\widetilde{\bW}$ and obtain a final distance matrix $\bW$.
 For the outcome variable in month $t+1$, the treatment variable is defined to be $D_{it} \equiv \bW_{i}^\top \bY_{t}$, the weighted proportion of neighboring counties that experience the incidence of physical attacks in month $t$.
 The first causal quantity of interest is the ACDE, which quantifies how much the probability of having hate crimes changes due to the increase in the proportion of neighboring counties that have experienced hate crimes last month.